 Methods to solve these problems

-Surface modification is offers a good choice for dispersion and it offers a method to covalently incorporate CNTs into various solutions, but there are issues that need to be addressed with this method.
-Most methods of surface modification involve a harsh chemical treatment, which can introduce holes in the CNTs and these modifications have the tendency to occur at defect sites and the highly curved ends of the nanotubes, which are more reactive than the rest of the CNT surface.
+Surface modification is a good choice for dispersion and it offers a method to covalently incorporate CNTs into various solutions, but there are issues that need to be addressed with this method.
+Most methods of surface modification involve a harsh chemical treatment, which can introduce holes in the CNTs and these modifications have the tendency to occur at defect sites and the highly curved ends of the nanotubes, which are more reactive than the rest of the CNT surface.33

-Solvation of the CNTs is not the only challenge when attempting to realizing their full potential.
-For mechanical uses, one of the main issues is being able to increase the interactions between the tubes and/or interactions between surrounding polymer.
-There have been several methods have been devised to increase CNT/CNT interaction.
-One proposed method of increasing interactions between the CNTs themselves is the densification of CNT yarns.
-Liu and coworkers have designed a method to mass produce densified CNT yarns by using a technique that applies pressure to the nanotubes via spinning and then evaporates solvent from the yarn to densify.
+Solvation of the CNTs is not the only challenge when attempting to realize their full potential.35 For mechanical uses, one of the main issues is being able to increase the interactions between the tubes and/or interactions between surrounding polymer.36 There have been several methods have been devised to increase CNT/CNT interaction.37 One proposed method of increasing interactions between the CNTs themselves is the densification of CNT yarns.
+Liu and coworkers have designed a method to mass produce densified CNT yarns by using a technique that applies pressure to the nanotubes via spinning and then evaporates solvent from the yarn to densify36.
 Another proposed method is to crosslink the nanotubes via functionalized polymers.

-Yet aAnother method to utilize CNTs excellent properties is to incorporate the nanotubes into a fiber.
+Yet another method to utilize CNTs excellent properties is to incorporate the nanotubes into a fiber.
 If properly incorporated the CNTs would increase the mechanical strength of the fiber due to a lack of intertube facile sliding.
 Methods have been employed to incorporate the CNTs into fiber in order to reinforce it.
-One of the first methods was to solvate a polymer fiber and blending the CNTs to incorporate them into solution and then evaporate the solvent.
+One of the first methods to incorporate the nanotubes into fiber was to solvate a polymer fiber and blend the CNTs to incorporate them into solution and then evaporate the solvent.
 This method is problematic because the large macromolecules do not diffuse into the CNTs.
-This resulted in fibers that were inhomogeneous and had little improvement in strength and modulus.
+This resulted in fibers that were inhomogeneous and had little improvement in strength and modulus.37